Getting Started: Salvias for New England

 - Prairie Sage (S. azurea) Zones 5-9, an American native

-- European Meadow Sages (S. nemorosa and S. pratensis) Zones 3 to 9, depending on variety, and
+- European Meadow Sages (S. nemorosa and S. pratensis) Zones 3 to 9, depending on variety.

-Before talking more about Salvias suitable for New England, it's helpful to consider the region's growing conditions, including winter temperatures, soil and precipitation.
+Red Veined Sage (S. haematodes -- a type of S. pratensis) is a cold-tolerant meadow sage that likely would do well in New England.
+However, before talking more about Salvias suitable for the region, it's helpful to consider New England's growing conditions, including winter temperatures, soil and precipitation.

 Winter Temperatures and Hardiness Zones